josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 public class CucumberTest {}
 ```

-Gherkin is a DSL language used to describe an application feature that needs to be tested.
+[Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) is a DSL language used to describe an application feature that needs to be tested.
 Here is our person Gherkin feature definition file `src/test/resources/person.feature`:

 ```gherkin
 Feature: We can retrieve person data